Nettverksdagen/Nettverksdagen-2/README.md

 ```
 (warning: this will destroy all data)

-New fixtures are loaded with
+New fixtures are loaded with:
 ```bash
 python manage.py loaddata fixtures.json
 ```